fabianlee/google-analytics-py3-page-growth-trend-report/README.md

 The [CalculateAnalyticsPageGrowth.py3](CalculateAnalyticsPageGrowth.py3) script gathers the latest window of data (default=30 days), and compares it to the 30 days preceding it to show you which pages have grown/lost in absolute terms as well as percent.

 This can help you fine-tune your content, and invest in content that is showing the largest potential.

+This script uses the deprecated [Google Analytics Reporting API v4](https://developers.google.com/analytics/devguides/reporting/core/v4) (UA using viewId), which is scheduled to be turned off in June 2023.

+The newer [Google Analytics Data API v1](https://developers.google.com/analytics/devguides/reporting/data/v1) (GA4 using propertyId) data source, is the way forward for Google Analytics reports.

 ## Prerequisites